gracechua93/FED2024Assg1_P04_S10269093/README.md

 1. User Account System - A future enhancement that will allow users to create an account, save their favorite items, and track their order history.
 2. Advanced Search Functionality - Plans to implement a comprehensive search feature that will let users quickly find products by keyword or specific attributes.
 3. Wishlist Feature - An option for users to add products to a wishlist, making it easier to save items they like for future purchases.
-4. Responsive Layout - Ensures the website looks great and functions well on all devices, from desktops to smartphones, providing a seamless user experience.